AdobeDocs/commerce-merchant-services.en/help/live-search/configuration.md

 # [!DNL Live Search] and Adobe Commerce Configuration Settings

 There are Commerce configuration settings that [!DNL Live Search] supports.
 This topic lists these configurations values.
-The list of settings that [!DNL Live Search] cannot read is by no means complete but lists configurations that may be of interest.
-We make the distinction between support of the extension itself and support in the popover.

 ## Supported configuration values